rehanzfr-zz/R_Codes/Corona/Final Codes/readme.md

-* **The information provided by different resources is under heavy updates.
-So the code given in videos is constantly updated here.
-Please stay tuned on this page as well after watching the videos.** *
+**The information is constantly updating about COVID-19.
+So the code given in videos is also constantly updated here.
+Please stay tuned on this page as well after watching the videos.**